CVE-2025-41118: Vulnerability in Grafana Pyroscope

 Technical Summary

-Pyroscope versions configured to use Tencent COS as a storage backend expose the secret_key configuration via the Pyroscope API if accessed by an attacker.
-This exposure requires the attacker to have direct API access.
-The vulnerability allows extraction of sensitive secret_key credentials, potentially compromising the confidentiality and integrity of the system.
-Fixed versions are 1.15.2 and above for 1.15.x, 1.16.1 and above for 1.16.x, and all 1.17.x versions starting from 1.17.0.
-The CVSS 3.1 score is 9.1 (critical), with attack vector network, low attack complexity, no privileges required, no user interaction, and high confidentiality and integrity impact.
+Pyroscope versions configured with Tencent COS as the storage backend expose the secret_key configuration via the Pyroscope API if accessed by an attacker.
+This vulnerability requires direct API access and allows extraction of sensitive secret_key credentials.
+The issue is fixed in Pyroscope versions 1.15.2 and above for 1.15.x, 1.16.1 and above for 1.16.x, and all 1.17.x versions.
+The CVSS 3.1 score of 9.1 reflects network attack vector, low complexity, no privileges or user interaction required, and high confidentiality and integrity impact.

 Potential Impact

-An attacker with direct access to the Pyroscope API can extract the secret_key configuration value when Tencent COS is used as the storage backend.
-This leads to a high confidentiality and integrity impact, as the secret_key could be used to compromise the storage backend or related systems.
-There is no reported impact on availability.
+An attacker with direct access to the Pyroscope API can extract the secret_key used for Tencent COS storage backend, leading to unauthorized disclosure of sensitive credentials.
+This compromises confidentiality and integrity of the system configuration.
+There is no indication of availability impact.
 No known exploits in the wild have been reported.

 Mitigation Recommendations